zacsketches/Vector_display/README.md

 9. Then after I've done that I'll need to finally implement the comms piece on both the Arduino and the Processing sketch.
 This might force me to re-write the scanner simulator for the Glow Worm Block.
 10. Step 8 is done on 11/15
 11. I've got the basic comms manager requesting an update at a user configurable rate.
 Now I need to go back to some of my old work and build listeners on both ends of the sketch.
+12. on 11/15 I also added a GUI element to select a port for the Serial comms with Alfred.
+This work is based on the GUIDO library which exposes a really simple framework for GUI elements.
+Now, it's time to build the listeners mentioned in item 11.